Detection Engineering Experience

 • Coverage grew 20% and was mapped to MITRE ATT&CK.

 Detection backlog dropped 39% in three months.
-Coverage grew 20% with every new detection mapped to a MITRE ATT&CK technique — not cosmetically, but as a systematic way to identify remaining gaps and communicate coverage to security leadership in a framework they could act on.
+Coverage grew 20% with every new detection mapped to a MITRE ATT&CK technique, not just for optics, but to systematically surface remaining gaps and communicate coverage to security leadership in a framework they could act on.

 Cloud migration Detection engineering Team leadership